Mário M. Freire

 E-mail addresses: mfreire(at)computer.org or mfreire(at)acm.org or mario(at)di.ubi.pt

-Supervision of Graduated Students
+Supervision of Graduate Student

 "You've got to find what you love.
 And that is as true for your work as it is for your lovers. (...)
 And the only way to do great work is to love what you do.
 If you haven't found it yet, keep looking.
 Don't settle.(...)